-Project/ Programme Components Expected Concrete Outputs Expected Outcomes Amount (US\$) Component 1 - Enhance the policy and regulatory environment at the national and city level to reduce risks and enhance adaptive capacity in the future 1.2 1.3 1.4 Identify adaptation needs in the urban development sector: Review of existing adaptation policy and regulations from the urban context and suggest required integration of urban adaptation measures Detailed Khoroo and District level flood/hazard risk, exposure and vulnerability assessment reports prepared for the selected Ger areas Integration workshops held to ensure that urban adaptation is prominently featured in Mongolia's NAP and 2025 NDC update, and climate change adaptation considerations are mainstreamed into future urban-related policies and plans Urban adaptation mainstreamed into local government policy and planning in the target areas Mongolia's climate change (NDC and NAP), urban and sub-national policies and plans reflect urban adaptation considerations and future financing needs 282,498 Component 2 - Build capacity at the national, city and community level to adapt now and in the future 2.2 Capacity building programme implemented at the sub-national level to plan for and manage urban adaptation actions Capacity building programme implemented at the community level to manage and maintain small-scale adaptation infrastructure Capacity built to meet future urban adaptation financing needs and community-based disaster risk reduction and assets protection trainings Mongolia has the capacity in place to plan for, design, manage and finance its future urban adaptation needs 394,793 Component 3 - Reduce risks from flooding through physical infrastructure in the target areas 3.1 3.2 3.3 3.4 3.5 Technical studies - Engineering and hydrological - required for flood protection in the selected areas 1.54 km retention wall, 5.578 km urban drainage constructed, and 1.781 km drainage repaired Sukhbaatar District Khoroo 18, 20, 15, 16.
-2.182 km of flood protection canals constructed in Songinokhairkhan District Khoroo 26 and 4.
-Trees and bushes planted by the communities along the flood protection facilities to create additional resilience and broader environmental sustainability 400 flood resilient sanitation facilities Physical assets developed in response to climate change impacts - specifically flood- adaptation measures 5,495,442 Component 4 - Improve and enhance the knowledge base to sustain and replicate the project's gains.
-4.1 4.2 4.3 Knowledge captured from project implementation and disseminated through media, web-stories and case studies National and local government and research community have increased knowledge resources at its disposal Bringing Global Knowledge on best practices to Implementing Partners and communities National and local governments and communities have the knowledge necessary to manage their own adaptation planning and actions, now and in the future 471,630 6.
+Project/ Programme Components Expected Concrete Outputs Expected Outcomes Amount (US\$) Component 1 - Enhance the policy and regulatory environment at the national and city level to reduce risks and enhance adaptive capacity in the future Identify adaptation needs in the urban development sector: Review of existing adaptation policy and regulations from the urban context and suggest required integration of urban adaptation measures Detailed Khoroo and District level flood/hazard risk, exposure and vulnerability assessment reports prepared for the selected Ger areas Integration workshops held to ensure that urban adaptation is prominently featured in Mongolia's NAP and 2025 NDC update, and climate change adaptation considerations are mainstreamed into future urban-related policies and plans Urban adaptation mainstreamed into local government policy and planning in Mongolia's climate change (NDC and NAP), urban and sub-national policies and plans reflect urban adaptation considerations and future financing needs 282,498 Component 2 - Build capacity at the national, city and community level to adapt now and in the future the target areas 2.1 Capacity building programme implemented at the sub-national level to plan for and manage urban adaptation actions 2.2 Capacity building programme implemented at the community level to manage and maintain small-scale adaptation infrastructure 2.3 Capacity built to meet future urban adaptation financing needs and community-based disaster risk reduction and assets protection trainings Mongolia has the capacity in place to plan for, design, manage and finance its future urban adaptation needs 394,793 Component 3 - Reduce risks from flooding through physical infrastructure in the target areas 3.1 Technical studies - Engineering and hydrological - required for flood protection in the selected areas 3.2 1.54 km retention wall, 5.578 km urban drainage constructed, and 1.781 km drainage repaired Sukhbaatar District Khoroo 18, 20, 15, 16.
+3.3 2.182 km of flood protection canals constructed in Songinokhairkhan District Khoroo 26 and 4.
+3.4 Trees and bushes planted by the communities along the flood protection facilities to create additional resilience and broader environmental sustainability 3.5 400 flood resilient sanitation facilities constructed by the target communities 5,495,442 Component 4 - Improve and enhance the knowledge base to sustain and replicate the project's gains.
+4.1 Knowledge captured from project implementation and disseminated through media, web-stories and case studies 4.2 National and local government and research community have increased knowledge resources at its disposal 4.3 Bringing Global Knowledge on best practices to Implementing Partners and communities National and local governments and communities have the knowledge necessary to manage their own adaptation planning and actions, now and in the future 471,630 6.
 Project/Programme Exec 697,470 7.
 Total Project/Programme Cost 7,341,833